 There are some attributes that you need to keep an eye on when you approach the hierarchy of your WordPress site:

 - Logic: Don’t overanalyze things.
-Be simple, it’s better for users and for search engine crawlers.
+Keep it simple, it’s better for users and for search engine crawlers.

-- Fewer Categories: Unless you’re Alibaba or Amazon, you don’t need more than 10 categories.
+- Fewer Categories: Unless you’re Alibaba or Amazon, you don’t need more than ten categories.